 The engines are equipped with dual-channel full authority digital engine control (FADEC), while protective air intake grids prevent ingestion of debris into the engines.
 The free turbine features blade shedding architecture for high reliability and safety.

 The main fuel tanks, with a capacity of 2,539l, are installed beneath the floor of the cabin.
 Auxiliary tanks can be installed in the cargo hook well (capacity of 324l) or at the rear of the cabin (990l).
 The helicopter can be equipped with a probe for air-to-air refuelling.
 The refuelling system has already been validated on the Cougar mk2.

-Main gearbox and landing gear of Eurocopter's EC 725 Cougar
+Main gearbox and landing gear of Eurocopter's H225M Cougar

 The helicopter has retractable crashworthy tricycle-type landing gear supplied by Messier-Bugatti.
 Each unit retracts rearward and is fitted with dual chamber oleo pneumatic shock absorbers.
 Emergency floatation units can be installed on the main landing gear fairings and on the forward section of the fuselage.